Uchechukwu1/Starwars-Kneat-solutions-/README.md

 How to use the app

-1 type in the distance in mega lights in the input box 2 click the search button
+1 type in the distance in mega lights in the input box.

+2 click the search button